Akksshhatt/Cricket_analysis/README.md

 The goal is to uncover patterns, trends, and key insights from Kohli's 132 innings — including his run-scoring habits, strike rate trends, dismissal patterns, boundary analysis, and performance across different oppositions and venues.

-> **"Numbers don't lie — and Kohli's numbers tell the story of one of cricket's greatest ever ODI batsmen."**

 ---

 ##  Questions This Project Answers